KQM-git/TCL/mechanics/equipment/weapons/polearms.md

 | Base ATK | 44 - 565 |
 | ATK% | 6% - 27.6% |

+* Royal Weapons have more effective crit rate the less crit rate rolls you have - [Cola\#6861](../../../evidence/mechanics/equipment/weapons.md#the-effective-crit-rate-of-royal-weapons)
-* The passive also procs even when the unit is off-field
+* The passive also procs even when the unit is off-field - [Pleinair\#8321 and IonFox\#8887](../../../evidence/mechanics/equipment/weapons.md#how-royal-longswords-passive-works)
 {% endtab %}

 {% tab title="Details" %}